OrderlyNetwork/evm-cross-chain/readme.md

 - `config/`: A general folder for storing project-related informations like contract address.

 ## 5. Deployment and Setup
 In this section, I will introduce how to deploy evm-cross-chain service for orderly v2, and how to setup every contracts.
 Scripts organization and related file format will also be introduced.

+### 5.0 Preparation
+You need prepare your .env file first.
+You can copy the .env.example file and rename it to .env.
+Then you need to fill in the necessary information in .env file.

+* SOP for adding new support for a network named as XXX
+1. set XXX_PRIVATE_KEY in .env
+2. set etherscan key(if needed) and explorer api url in .env (for contract verification)
+3. set XXX_CHAIN_ID in .env
+4. set XXX_RPC_URL in .env
+5. set XXX_LZ_CHAIN_ID in .env (for layerzero cross-chain support)
+6. set XXX_ENDPOINT in .env (for layerzero cross-chain support)

 ### 5.1 Json File Format under `config`